rudovc/universal-simhub-dashboard/README.md

 - Make sure SimHub is running
 - Double-click on the extracted .simhubdash file
 - You will be offered to install the dashboard.
 Click "Install"

+## Usage

+The dashboard comes configured for some game/car combinations out of the box, but it is supposed to be configurable by the user according to their preferences.
+To configure the dashboard, refer to the [configuration.toml](./JavascriptExtensions/configUtils/configuration.toml) file, which contains a python script called `update_config.py`.
+Modify the configuration file according to your preferences, and then run the script, which will update the [configuration.js](./JavascriptExtensions/configuration.js) file, and make a backup of the previous version if you're not happy.
+After that, you can just use the dashboard directly.